x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - [Set-CalendarProcessing](https://technet.microsoft.com/library/000bc90f-1d00-4384-ab59-d6cf6f674825.aspx)

-Here are some examples of using Exchange PowerShell to change room mailbox properties.
+Here are some examples of using Exchange Online PowerShell to change room mailbox properties.

 This example changes the display name, the primary SMTP address (called the default reply address), and the room capacity.
 Also, the previous reply address is kept as a proxy address.